Cooper Union Counseling Services

 I am a Licensed Creative Arts Therapist in the state of New York and received my Master's Degree from New York University in drama therapy.
 I completed post-graduate psychotherapy training at the Institute for Developmental Transformations, where I also served as Associate Training Director for three years.
 I worked at the School of Visual Arts as a psychotherapist and for 9 years worked at Bellevue Hospital in the department of psychiatry.
 I utilize empirically supported and embodied creative approaches to psychotherapy.

 I believe we should all be free to love who we love, to identify in whatever way feels most natural to us, and I am honored to hold space for anyone who is questioning what is "right" for them.
 I am fortunate to have worked with individuals from many continents.
 I strive to be aware of the power and privilege I have in the therapy space.
-I invite dialogue and play for exploring issues of cultural identity, race, class, trauma and abuse of power.
+I invite dialogue and play to explore issues of cultural identity, race, class, trauma, and abuse of power.

 1115 Broadway, 12th Floor